Veenasjsu/cmpe255project/README.md

 - `README.md`
   - This file
 - `metrics_summary`
-  -Has all the metrics calculated
+  - Has all the metrics calculated

 ## Installation